 11.1.
-Information on hazard classes as defined in Regulation (EC) No 1272/2008 a) acute toxicity Not classified c) serious eye damage/irritation The product is classified: Eye Dam.
-1(H318)d) respiratory or skin sensitisation The product is classified: Skin Sens.
-1B(H317)
+Information on hazard classes as defined in Regulation (EC) No 1272/2008 a) acute toxicity Not classified b) skin corrosion/irritation The product is classified: Skin Irrit.
+2(H315) c) serious eye damage/irritation The product is classified: Eye Dam.
+1(H318) d) respiratory or skin sensitisation The product is classified: Skin Sens.
+1(H317)